Trust and Trade

 Fourth, repeat and respect transaction patterns.
 How, when, and what.
 Trust is built by consistency and tradition.

 These are not soft skills.
 They are evolved tendencies refined over hundreds of thousands of years.
-Every soldier in Maurice’s army carried these neural systems.
+Every soldier in Maurice’s army carried the neural adaptions that could express trust - or distrust.

 Maurice Through an Evolutionary Lens

-At the critical moment of 602 along the northern banks of the Danube, Maurice failed to express trust behaviors.
+At the critical moment of 602 along the northern banks of the Danube, Maurice failed to show trustful behaviors in the eyes of cold and starving troops.

 He was absent, a distant authority rather than a visible partner.
 He ignored the suffering of his troops and misjudged their likely reaction.
 He broke longstanding cultural expectations of payment and winter return.